-The Holistic Sleep Coaching program teaches its students and followers that almost nothing about health, well-being and sleep should be viewed in isolation.
+The Holistic Sleep Coaching program teaches its students and followers that almost nothing about health, wellbeing and sleep should be viewed in isolation.
 Humans are connected beings: we connect parts of ourselves, and we connect with other humans.
-Compartmentalising sleep solutions may sometimes yield improvements, but only when underlying emotional and mental health issues are addressed in tandem is the full benefit realized.
+Compartmentalizing sleep solutions may sometimes yield improvements, but only when underlying emotional and mental health issues are addressed in tandem is the full benefit realized.

 Emotional and mental health is something that the scientific community have been studying for decades.
 However, it is only recently that this has become mainstream.
 Mindfulness, meditation and emotional intelligence are now part of our everyday language.
 It’s easy to see why.
 In our stressed, highly charged and often intense lives, it is easy to experience burnout, depression, or poor self-esteem.

 Achieving a positive sense of emotional wellbeing includes the experience of a sense of contentment, peace and confidence.
 Having positive self-esteem, social competence, emotional awareness, and the sensitivity to spot another persons’ sense of the same leads to better work, relationship and personal outcomes according to research studies.
 In fact, emotional wellbeing leads to better quality of life than economic success, with a recent study finding that money really can’t buy happiness.

 Emotional health is also linked with mental health – that is, feeling in tune with your emotions leads to a greater sense of optimism, control and confidence.
 Have you met people who understand not only how they are feeling, but also why they are feeling that way, what the trigger was, and what positive steps they can take to address that feeling?
 You will notice that these people are calmer, more grounded and less likely to lose their temper.